rpwagner/pyodide-ext/README.md

 This is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) used to create a custom [Pyodide](https://pyodide.org/) distribution with additional packages.
 The motivation for this is to build interactive [JupyterLite](http://jupyterlite.readthedocs.io/) sites, but this distribution can be used for whatever you need.

+### Why Use This?

 The base Pyodide distribution [includes over 250 pacakges](https://pyodide.org/en/stable/usage/packages-in-pyodide.html) beyond those in the [Python Standard Library](https://docs.python.org/3/library/index.html).
-However, your project may need packages that aren't yet available, and this repository and its documentation can help you get things working in Pyodide.
+However, your project may need packages that aren't yet included in Pyodide.
+This repository is intended to help you build a custom distribution of Pyodide with packages from [PyPI](https://pypi.org) and your own packages that may only be available as source code.

-### Why Use This?

 TODO: Describe motivation more clearly to avoid need to install packages as part of scripts or notebooks.